Skip to main content

 What Is Test Management?

-The ISTQB defines test management as “the process of planning, scheduling, estimating, monitoring, reporting, controlling and completing test activities”.
+Test management covers the planning, scheduling, estimating, monitoring, reporting, controlling and completing of test activities.
 That enumeration describes more than a role with a title on a business card.
 It outlines a function whose purpose is to ensure that testing proceeds in a targeted, resource-efficient and traceable manner, rather than dissolving into well-meant busyness.

 Without test management there is no reproducible process.
 The consequences can be observed with the naked eye in many projects: tests are run ad hoc, results cannot be compared, risks remain uncontrolled.
 And by the end of the project nobody can say with any certainty what was actually tested and what was not.
 This is precisely where test management comes in: it creates the foundation on which sound quality decisions become possible in the first place, instead of pitting gut feeling against schedule pressure.